ezzing/3DLayout-documentation/3-Communication.md

 ### Building related functions

 Set of generic functions to retrieve building related information from the layout.
-In this set of functions you should pass an existing building id, and a callback.
+In this set of functions you should pass an existing building id and a callback.

 * getBuildingInfo
 * getRoofInfo